Making-with-Code/making-with-code/site/content/dev/initial_setup.md

 ## Testing your Setup

-💻 **Run each of the following checks one at a time to check your setup.**
+💻 **Run each of the following checks one at a time to check your setup.** You should see a version number appear after each command.

 ```shell